ibm-cloud-docs/EventStreams/eventstreams062.md

 		</tr>

 </table>
-1. This version is the earliest that we have validated in continual testing.
+1. {: #footnote1}This version is the earliest that we have validated in continual testing.
 Typically, this is the initial version available within the last 12 months, but it might be newer if significant issues are known to exist

 ## Backward compatability - Standard plan
 {: #compatability}